fclorenzo/pkreborn-access/README.md

 ]```
 and replacing the existing language Array found on line 327 then saving the file.
 On start-up the game will prompt you to pick either Default or Blindstep as a language.

-Notes for mods & terra translation installation:
+Notes for mods & terra readability installation:

-1. **Do not change the names of any files, as it will likely break something due to the fact that the game loads the modfiles in alphabetical order and looks for specific files for the Terra translation**.
+1. **Do not change the names of any files, as it will likely break something due to the fact that the game loads the modfiles in alphabetical order and looks for specific files for the Terra Readability to work**.
 2. **The auto walk mod requires the pathfind mod to be installed to work**.

 ## Custom Event Naming (Community Project)